rclai/meteor-ddp-inspector/README.md

 * [x] Throttle re-rendering to improve performance of panel
 * [ ] Use tokens to have more granular search
 * [ ] Limit changing ability
+* [ ] Possible use of Clusterize.js to show huge amounts of DDP messages with no performance implications

 ## Feedback welcome